-"To keep it simple, we were better at some things, but the wrestlers of today are doing things that we never dreamed of, and they’re doing those things well.
+"To keep it simple, we were better at some things, but today’s wrestlers are doing things that we never dreamed of, and they’re doing those things well.
 Modern professional wrestling will have its own special place in the history of our sport."

-From 2005 to 2007, Jody was the head trainer and head of operations for Deep South Wrestling (same name as his original promotion), one of the former developmental territories of WWE, until they closed their doors.
+From 2005 to 2007, Jody was the head trainer and head of operations for Deep South Wrestling (the same name as his original promotion), one of the former developmental territories of WWE, until they closed their doors.

 He was very happy to pass along the knowledge he had acquired from people like Sonny Myers, Tom Renesto, Mike DiBiase, Nick Roberts, and his brother Larry.
-He felt that because of this, he could close out his career knowing that he made a positive impact on the future of the sport.
+He felt that because of this, he could close out his career, knowing he positively impacted the sport’s future.

 "Pro wrestling is a hard, double-tough business, full of danger and riddled with career-ending injuries.
-The athletic ability of the modern-day wrestler is unsurpassed by that of athletes from any other professional sport.
+The modern-day wrestler’s athletic ability is unsurpassed by athletes from any other professional sport.
 In almost every match, moves are made that could seriously injure or kill the participants.
 To me, that’s not bullshit.
 That’s not fake.
 That’s not phony.
 That’s reality."

 Jody Hamilton Passes Away